Snow bunting: Distribution and habitat

 The snow bunting lives in very high latitudes in the Arctic tundra.
 There is no apparent limit to its northern range, while the southern range is limited by the duration of daylight, which influences their reproductive activity.
 This species is found in the high Arctic tundra of North America, Ellesmere Island, Iceland, higher mountains of Scotland, Norway, Russia, North Greenland, Siberia, Novaya Zemlya, and Franz Josef Land.
-During the winter, this bird migrates to the circumglobal northern temperate zone including the south of Canada, north of the United States, north of Germany, Poland, Ukraine, and east to central Asia.
+During the winter, this bird migrates to the circumglobal northern temperate zone including the south of Canada, the northern United States, the coasts and plains of northern Europe in Great Britain, the Netherlands, Germany, Poland, Ukraine, and east to central Asia.
 During the last ice age, the snow bunting was widespread throughout continental Europe.

-During the breeding period the snow bunting looks for rocky habitats in the Arctic.
+During the breeding period, the snow bunting looks for rocky habitats in the Arctic.
 Since the vegetation in the tundra is low growing, this bird and its nestlings are exposed to predators, and in order to ensure the survival of its offspring, the snow bunting nests in cavities in order to protect the nestlings from any threat.
 During this period, buntings also look for a habitat rich in vegetation such as wet sedge meadows and areas rich in dryas and lichens.
 In the winter, they seek open habitats such as farms, barren fields, and lakeshores, where they feed on seeds in the ground.

 Migration

 The snow buntings migrate to the Arctic to breed and they are the first migrant species that arrives in these territories.
-They must gain at least 30% of body mass before migration.
-The males will arrive first at the beginning of April, when the temperature could reach −30 degrees Celsius.
-This early migration could be explained by the fact that this species is highly territorial and the quality of the nesting area is crucial to their reproductive success.
+The males will arrive first at the beginning of April, when the temperature can reach as low as −30 °C. This early migration could be explained by the fact that this species is highly territorial and the quality of the nesting area is crucial to their reproductive success.
 Females will arrive four to six weeks later, when the snow starts to melt.
 They tend to migrate in small flocks and have an undulating flight at a moderate height.

 The birds overwinter in northern temperate zones in open fields and forms moving flocks that can number into the hundreds.
 They will leave the Arctic at the middle and end of September, although some will start the migration at the beginning of November.
 The female leaves first and tends to winter in more southern territories than the male, while the juveniles will leave the Arctic even later than the adults.
+Once the snow bunting migrates south, they are able to lose the weight they had gained for breeding.

-The migration is nocturnal and the birds are able to detect the geomagnetic field of the earth in order to guide themselves to their breeding and overwinter territory.
+The migration is nocturnal and the birds are able to detect the geomagnetic field of the Earth in order to guide themselves to their breeding and overwinter territory.
 The orientation of the snow bunting during migration is independent of any type of visual cue.
 Furthermore, studies have shown that only those individuals with adequate energy storage will be able to select seasonally appropriate directions during their migration.